PhluantMobile/dojo_js/README.md

 ### Geolocation Prompt

-The funciton provides a means to prompt the user for their geocoordinates.
+The function provides a means to prompt the user for their geo-coordinates.
 A callback function must be included to receive the results, which are returned as a JavaScript object if the user approves, or a false boolean if the user declines.
 The developer can optionally specify to use the [Geolocation IP lookup](#geolocation) as a failover and specify a failover callback.

 Required Specs:
 * callback - The callback function.